Accent Web Design

 • Select a Dominant Colour: Begin by choosing a dominant colour from the analogous group.
 This colour will serve as the primary hue for your website.
 It should align with your brand identity and convey the desired emotions or message.

-• Utilize Different Shades: Use variations of the dominant colour, incorporating lighter and darker shades, to add depth and visual interest.
+• Use Different Shades: Use variations of the dominant colour, incorporating lighter and darker shades, to add depth and visual interest.
 These shades can be applied to different elements such as backgrounds, headers, or accents.

 • Introduce Accents: To create contrast and prevent monotony, introduce accents from outside the analogous colour range.
 Select a complementary colour or a colour from the neighbouring colour scheme to add visual impact and draw attention to specific elements or call-to-action buttons.